syncfusion-content/wpf-docs/wpf/CheckedListBox/Getting-Started.md

 ## Adding control manually in C#

-In order to add [CheckListBox](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.CheckListBox.html) control manually in C#, do the below steps,
+In order to add `CheckListBox` control manually in C#, do the below steps,

-1.Add the below required assembly references to the project,
+1.Add the following assembly references to the project.

 * Syncfusion.Shared.WPF
-* Syncfusion.Tools.Wpf
+* Syncfusion.Tools.WPF

 2.Import CheckListBox namespace **Syncfusion.Windows.Tools.Controls**.

-3.Create CheckListBox control instance and add it to the page.
+3.Create the `CheckListBox` control instance and add it to the window.

 {% tabs %}